LeonardoTerra/Notebooks/README.md

 # Summary

-A collection of EDAs with descriptive statistics and Machine Learning wrapped in interactive Streamlit apps.
+A collection of EDAs with descriptive statistics and Machine Learning wrapped in interactive Notebook files.

-Each project lives in its own subfolder and can be explored locally or deployed independently to Streamlit Cloud.
+### Content:
+- EDAs with descriptive and predictive statistics
+- Regression, Classification and Time Series projects